 (All photos: © Simon Grey)

 Reliability, firstly!
 This shouldn’t be underestimated.
 I’ve had lots of challenges with that in the past with integration of controllers.
 Just recently I had to play a gig with someone else’s controller, which in theory especially using Mainstage shouldn’t be a problem.
 But it kept dropping out and I almost had a mental collapse!
 On the other hand, the LX+ has worked without a glitch for me so far.
-So thumbs up for that as most of my colleagues and I don't have patience for things that are intuitive and solid.
-Also, I don’t want a controller company to dictate to me how I should use it first and foremost.
+So thumbs up for that as most of my colleagues and I don't have patience for controllers that are not intuitive and solid.
+Also, I don’t want a controller company to dictate to me how I should use their product.
 I need to be able to customize its behavior easily – that’s what I like about the LX+.
 When I run Mainstage, it sees just knobs, faders and keys ‘dumb’ so I can wire things internally super fast – with Logic the Deep Integration also worked right out of the box in a simple, effective fashion.

 It is great for organ, Rhodes and synth sounds.
 The controller’s action is tight with natural resistance.
 As a trained player, I would prefer weighted hammer action for piano sounds.
 But the LX88+ really covers all bases and is generally very playable.